-Figure 6.
-Muscle glycogen use and replenishment after a 10 mile run with varying amounts of carbohydrate (Costill et al., 1981).
+Figure 6: Muscle glycogen use and replenishment after a 10 mile run with varying amounts of carbohydrate (Costill et al., 1981).

 However, a 'fly in the ointment' so to speak can be observed in Figure 7, which clearly demonstrates that only about 80% of muscle glycogen is replenished in elite Italian football players 3 days after a football match.
 What seems to be the problem?
 The answer lies in the fact that the study by Costill et al (1981) - and incidentally studies using laboratory-based cycling - was performed on a level treadmill.
 The activity in such modes of exercise is essentially concentric, whereas that engaged when playing team sports such as football has significant components of eccentric activity.
-Eccentric activity there is an issue with the ability to load muscle glycogen (hence the findings seen in Figure 7).
+Eccentric activity causes significant muscle damage, and so it appears that when engaged in those bouts of activity there is an issue with the ability to load muscle glycogen (hence the findings seen in Figure 7).

-Figure 7.
-Muscle glycogen use and restoration following a football match.
+Figure 7: Muscle glycogen use and restoration following a football match.